lotte-detaeye/ft_irc/README.md

 # ft_irc

 An implementation of an IRC (Internet Relay Chat) server in C++, compatible with RFC 2812.
-This project is part of the 42 curriculum and aims to build a fully functional IRC server that can interact with real IRC clients such as HexChat, irssi, or netcat.
+This project aims to build a fully functional IRC server that can interact with real IRC clients such as HexChat, irssi, or netcat.

 ---